lorenaman/lorenaman/README.md

 Hi 👋 My name is Loren Aman
 ===========================

-Network and Security Engineer.
-Hobby Developer
+Network and Security Engineer, Developer
 ----------------------------------------------

 Involved in Security for 20 years, came from Networking, and Develop Code as a Hobby